 - Shortness of breath, especially during physical activity.

-- Wheezing (whistling) in the chest.
+- Wheezing in the chest.

 - Chronic cough that may produce mucus.